-Guwahati, April 11: Gauhati Commerce College has been granted autonomous status by the University Grants Commission for a period of five years, from the academic session 2026–27 to 2030–31.
+Guwahati, April 11: Gauhati Commerce College, one of Assam's premier institutions for commerce education, has been granted autonomous status by the University Grants Commission (UGC) for a period of five years, from the 2026–27 to 2030–31 academic sessions.
+The recognition marks a significant milestone in the college's six-decade-long journey of academic excellence and institutional development.

 ![]() |